Mavis Enderby: Literary references

-Mavis Enderby had a peal of bells named after it, called The Brides of Enderby, which is mentioned in Jean Ingelow's poem The High Tide on the Coast of Lincolnshire 1571: in the poem, the ringing of the Enderby bells is the generally recognised signal of approaching danger to the neighbouring countryside: "Came down that kindly message free, the Brides of Mavis Enderby".
+Mavis Enderby had a ring of bells named after it, called The Brides of Enderby, which is mentioned in Jean Ingelow's poem The High Tide on the Coast of Lincolnshire 1571: in the poem, the ringing of the Enderby bells is the generally recognised signal of approaching danger to the neighbouring countryside: "Came down that kindly message free, the Brides of Mavis Enderby".

 An extract from the poem is at the head of Rudyard Kipling's short story, At the Pit's Mouth.

 Douglas Adams used the name "Mavis Enderby" in his spoof The Meaning of Liff dictionary "of things that there aren't any words for yet".
 Adams assigned meanings to placenames based on what he imagined them to mean, Mavis Enderby, becoming "The almost-completely-forgotten girlfriend from your distant past for whom your wife has a completely irrational jealousy and hatred".

 Mavis Enderby was also used as the name of a character in Helen Fielding's Bridget Jones's Diary.

 St Michael's Church

 The parish church is dedicated to St Michael.
-Dating from the 14th and 15th centuries, the church was restored by James Fowler in 1875.
-The tower was rebuilt by C. Hodgson Fowler in 1894.
-The exterior is of squared greenstone rubble, with limestone ashlar dressings.
-It has Welsh and Westmorland slate roofs with decorative tiled ridges.
-The church interior comprises a nave, western tower, south aisle and porch, and a chancel.
-At the threshold of the west door to the tower is set part of a coped or round-topped 11th- century Saxon grave slab, possibly placed here in 1894.
-The churchyard has the remains of a 14th-century churchyard cross.
+It is medieval (14th/15th centuries) with Victorian restorations by James Fowler in 1875 and C. Hodgson Fowler in 1894.
+It is built of greenstone rubble, with ashlar dressings and roofs in Welsh and Westmorland slate.
+A re-sited 11th-century Saxon grave slab stands in the doorway of the tower and a remnant of a 14th-century churchyard cross is located in the graveyard.

-In the porch is a Norman pillar piscina, a stone basin for draining water used in the rinsing of the chalice.
-The churchyard has a sundial erected by a former rector.